1 dead, others wounded in Northern California bus attack

 Other details of the shooting, including a motive, weren’t immediately released.

-Oroville is about 65 miles (104 kilometers) north of Sacramento.
+Oroville is about 65 miles north of Sacramento.